 Booking A Flight to Saudi Arabia

 I flew with Qatar Airways as they were cheaper, but the 13 hours of transit in Doha was very annoying – I didn’t know what to do at the airport.
 Going out wasn’t an option as it was almost midnight when I arrived in Doha.
-So I wrote about what to do during a long layover in Qatar.
+And we know that flying with the best airline from the middle east, a layover in Qatar is avoidable.
+I have a separate blog on what to do during a long layover in Qatar.

 Saudi Arabia Visa And Entry